 If the students fail in GCSE subjects like English language and math they do have the option to retake GCSE with continuing their A-levels studies.
 But getting to study A-levels if the student fails in the GCSE subject depends on how many GCSE subjects and in which subject.

-But when the students fail the GCSE subject such as English or math the students will not be able to study A-levels English literature as passing In GCSE English is required to study A-levels English literature.
 If the students want to study English literature further they need to give the GCSE English exam again so that they get the grades with are required to continue A-levels study.
 If the student fails most of the subjects in GCSEs it will be hard for the students to study A-levels at a sixth form or college.
 So failing in most subjects will make the students repeat year 11 and resit all the GCSEs subjects again.
+However, you will have to remember that you will have to sit for A-level after completing year 11.

 What to do if the student is not able to meet the requirements of A-levels?